denten-books/plain-text/4-chapter.md

 translated into English until late 1970s and early 1980s.[^ln4-halbwachs] And Hutchins and cognitive artifacts by Dan Norman.
 Hypothesis of extended cognition.
 Effect on the study of literature.

-[aDD A NOTE TO gIThUB ISSUES ABOUT RE-WRITING CHAPTER SUMMARIES TO REFLECT THE ADVICE IN fORTUNATO'S BOOK. tHE SUMMARY SHOULD HAVE TWO PARTS: FIRST IDENTIFIES THE POINT AND ARGUMENT WHERE THE SECOND HIGHLIGHTS THE MATERIALS THAT THE CHAPTER WILL SUPPORT OF THE POINT. mARSHALL THAT MATERIAL!]

 The Hypothesis of Extended Cognition (HEC) The hypothesis of extended cognition (HEC) holds that certain cognitive processes can be viewed as extending beyond